FIVE OF THE BEST LARGE GAME ANIMALS NZ HAS TO HUNT

 Whether it’s the hair standing up on the back of your neck everytime you hear a Red Stag roar, the lure of a magnificent trophy head, the plentiful amount of top quality meat one can harvest off a single animal or just the excitement of the adventure to be had with every hunt, Red deer will most certainly be near the top of most hunters wish lists.

 Top locations to hunt Red Deer.

-Red deer are NZ’s most widely distributed ‘Big Game Species’.
-They can be found from the top of the North island to the bottom of the South with the most popular areas amongst hunters to hunt these deer are the alpine tussock areas of NZ’s Southern Alps and throughout the North Island’s Central Plateau.
+Red deer are NZ’s most widely distributed Deer Species.
+They can be found from the top of the North island to the bottom of the South with the most popular areas amongst hunters to hunt these deer being the alpine tussock areas of NZ’s Southern Alps and throughout the North Island’s Central Plateau.

 Chamois can be found from Marlborough to Fiordland sounds in all attitudes and habitats.
 There is however good numbers to be found under the cover of bush canopy in the milder areas of south Westland throughout the colder months of winter and the drier, eastern side of the main divide in the warmer seasons.